arslanbisharat/Conference-Project/README.md

 # Capstone Event Page

-> This is a project of a Cindy Shin's Global Summit page.
+> This is a project of Cindy Shin's Global Summit page.

 ![screenshot](./screenshot.png)